 - Changing my environment.
 Usually a coffee shop or even moving to another room in the house does the trick.
 However, if that doesn’t work I…

 - Firewall distractions.
 Because I work online it’s easy to get sucked into the social media black hole where all time is lost forever (until the end of time).
-I use an App called Concentrate that allows me to block social media websites and other distractions for a set period of time.
+I use an App called Focus that allows me to block social media websites and other distractions for a set period of time.
 It’s like training wheels for building focus.
 It helps limit my number of choices so I can buckle down and do the work.
-(Here’s an affiliate link if you’d like to give me credit for the referral: Concentrate)

 7. Giving a damn